 What Are Adaptogens?

-Adaptogenic herbs or “adaptogens” are a class of herbs that have been used for centuries to help the body “adapt” to stress.
-That’s right, despite their recent upsurge in popularity, adaptogens such as ashwagandha, ginseng, and rhodiola have a long history of use in traditional Chinese and Ayurvedic medicine.
+Adaptogenic herbs or “adaptogens” are a class of herbs that help the body “adapt” to stress.
+Adaptogens have been used for centuries.
+That’s right, despite their recent surge in popularity, adaptogens such as ashwagandha, ginseng, and Rhodiola have a long history of use in traditional Chinese and Ayurvedic medicine.

 - Increase the body’s ability to cope with internal and external stresses.

-- Exhibit stimulating effects after both single-time use and prolonged use, leading to increased working capacity and mental performance under stressful and fatigue-inducing conditions.
+- Exhibit stimulating effects after both single-time use and prolonged use, leading to increased working capacity and mental performance under fatigue-inducing conditions.

 - Normalize the functions of the body.

-- Are entirely safe and have no negative side effects.1
+- Be completely safe and free of negative side effects1

 Adaptogens, Chronic Stress, and the HPA Axis